The best pitching machines have three independent wheels. They also have a great, solid built frame built to last.

-There are three major reasons we think our advice on pitching machines is legitimate.
+There are three reasons we think our advice on pitching machines is legitimate.
 For starters, we don’t sell pitching machines.
 We are not biased by the inventory in our garage, hoping someone may end up pulling the trigger.
-Second, we have experience with a number of pitching machines over the course of several years.
-From ATEC to Jugs and from Rawings to Iron Mike, we have used them all.
-This gives us some real insight into their accuracy and user friendliness.
+Second, we have experience with several pitching machines over several years.
+From ATEC to Jugs and from Rawlings to Iron Mike, we have used them all.

 The third reason may be the most compelling.
 We can decide the best pitching machines for the money because we were once the person on Google searching for the “best pitching machines for the money.”
 Then, upwards of 7 years ago, we put in a ton of hours trying to make sure our dollars were best spent.
 Now we speak from years of pitching machine usage under real team use.
 Through heat, cold, indoor and outdoor batting practice, as well as travel ball for pop flies, our pitching machine experience is tried and true.

-The fact there are a number of different options in the pitching machine space prove there are also a number of needs and budgets.
-Clearly, one man’s vision for his pitching machine is not the same as the next.
+The fact there are many different options in the pitching machine space proves there are also many needs and budgets.
+One man’s vision for his pitching machine is not the same as the next.
 In that sense, our advice won’t be for everyone looking for the best pitching machines.
-It is not fool proof.
+It is not foolproof.

 However, in terms of the back yard cage, high school or college coach looking to get the most bang for his buck on a batting machine, then we are confident our choice is the best one on the market.
 The reasons for that are to follow.

-Compared to other three wheel machines, the Junior Hack Attack is nearly a steal.
-Granted, after spending $2,000, most walk around like they’ve just been robbed.
-But, in comparison to the market they compete directly against, it really is the best price.
+Compared to other three-wheel machines, the Junior Hack Attack is nearly a steal.
+Granted, after spending $2,000, most walk around as they’ve just been robbed.
+But, in comparison to the market, they compete directly against it, it is the best price.

 |Machine Type||Price Rank||Ball Durability||Pitch Options||Speeds||Portability||Realism|